 In addition, apnea-induced headaches usually ache while migraine headaches throb.

-Can sleep apnea cause migraines?
+Can sleep apnea cause migraine?
 What about other types of headaches?

 So what should a migraine sufferer with sleep apnea do?